h12w/gspec/DESIGN.md

 ###Concurrency
 Concurrency is a core feature of Go. "go test" supports concurency at the level of test functions.
-With a testing framework with nested test group by closures, it is expected to have dozens (or even hundreds) of test cases written in one test function.
+With a test framework with nested test group by closures, it is expected to have dozens (or even hundreds) of test cases written in one test function.
 On a quad-core CPU, you probably could just split test cases into four test functions, but CPU could easily get many cores (dozens or